What is the Blockchain?

 3. Daily Blockchain

-The following visualization uses the Open Source vivagraph.js library to display the networked nature of Bitcoin.
-You can see Bitcoin transaction happening in real-time and the evolving hubs of the Bitcoin network.
+The following blockchain visualizations use the Open Source vivagraph.js library to display the networked nature of Bitcoin.
+You can see Bitcoin transactions happening in real-time and the evolving hubs of the Bitcoin network.

 6. Big Bang